bukkynunu/near-tell-secrets/README.md

 ## How it Works

-Other users can like and dislike a secret, and for every like and dislike, the user is paid 1cUSD.
-Users can get as many likes or dislikes as possible and the more they earn.
+Other users can like and dislike a secret.
 There is an option to be gifted any amount, so if a secret is very touching, they can be rewarded for posting.

 Link: https://extraordinary-marigold-991f71.netlify.app/
 # Getting Started with Create React App